A laptop to replace your desktop

 Not very thick design

 The Asus N55SF-A1 looks and acts the part of a beautiful gadget.
 Be warned: this, too, is a model that did not escape the notion of “glossy”.
-We cannot even begin to describe how we had to keep a wiping cloth near to erase all the fingerprints the lid attracted.
+We cannot even begin to describe how, in tests, we had to keep a wiping cloth near to erase all the fingerprints the lid attracted.
 Color is black, so at least you won’t get annoyed with that part.
 The device’s trim is chrome.
 The color and that trim offer the laptop a decent amount of elegance.
 But this sure will not make it win the title of most handsome tool in the shed.

 The N55SF-A1 also lacks low thickness.
 Its 1.4″ are enough to make it look thicker than, say, Apple’s MacBook Pro 15″ Thunderbolt.
 The weight is not the biggest con, though, so hold your horses.
 6.1 pounds make the product heavy in comparison to Dell’s laptops.